NIA To Investigate Crude Bomb Recovery In West Bengal

 Key Points

-- The NIA has registered a case to investigate the recovery of 79 crude bombs in West Bengal.
+- NIA registers case to investigate recovery of 79 crude bombs in West Bengal.

 - The investigation follows a directive from the Union Home Ministry.

-- The Election Commission has directed West Bengal Police to arrest those involved in illegal bomb manufacturing.
+- Election Commission directs West Bengal Police to arrest those involved in illegal bomb manufacturing.

-- The directive was issued after a large number of crude bombs were recovered from a residence in Bhangar.
+- Crude bombs were recovered from a residence in Bhangar, South 24 Parganas district.

-- The NIA will probe all cases related to the making of crude bombs in West Bengal.
+- The Election Commission warned police officers about maintaining law and order before the April 29 polling.

-The National Investigation Agency (NIA) on Sunday registered a case to probe recovery of 79 crude bombs in poll-bound West Bengal, officials said.
+The National Investigation Agency (NIA) has registered a case to probe recovery of 79 crude bombs in poll-bound West Bengal, officials said.

-The move came following a directive by the Union Home Ministry in this regard, they said.
+The move on Sunday came following a directive by the Union Home Ministry in this regard, they said.

 NIA Takes Over Bomb Investigation